deepakbarkhe1815/CURD-Plugin-in-Wordpress/Readme.md

-# This is Curd Employee Management System in Wordress Plugin
+# This is a Curd based employee management system WordPress plugin.
+# HTML, CSS, and JavaScript front end are used in this.
+# The database in it is mysql.